IP Tunneling

 unknown | Network type not determined | UI will suggest checking |

-- QUIC with TLS 1.3: Transport-level encryption between each edge and the relay
+- Transport-level TLS 1.3 between each edge and the relay.

-- SRT encryption: When using SRT over a tunnel, SRT’s own AES encryption provides an additional layer (defense-in-depth)
+- Defense-in-depth: when using SRT over a tunnel, SRT’s own encryption provides an additional layer.

 Troubleshooting